We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

 When hating people isolates us it becomes a problem.
 Why?
 Because no matter what we think, we’re social animals.
 We need human contact.

 Thousands of years ago, our ancestors learned the hard way that having a small tribe of friends was the difference between life and death.
 When the neighboring tribe attacked, you’d better hope you’d have people around that you could trust.

 We can’t put the finger on it, but being alone just doesn’t feel right.
 (Even if we wished we could just press a button to make us OK with not having to meet people.)

-Here’s the hard truth: People socialize and have friends out of egoistic reasons.
+People socialize and have friends for egoistic reasons.

 - Why do people want friends?
 To not feel lonely.
 (An egoistic need)

 - Why do people want to meet up with a friend?
 To have a good time = experience a positive emotion (An egoistic need)

 - Why do people want to go do things with their friends?
 To share an experience.
 (An egoistic need evolved throughout history)

 Now, we shouldn’t forget that you and I are evolved in the exact same way.
 We ALSO want to have (non-stupid) friends to not feel lonely, to experience positive emotions, and to share experiences.

 Yes, people are egoistic.
 But so are you and I. Egoistic socializing is a system so hardwired that neither we nor anyone else is going to change that any time soon.